rednafi/rubric/README.md

     optional arguments:
-    -h, --help            show this help message and exit --list                list the config files that are about to be generated --dirname DIRNAME     target directory name
+    -h, --help            show this help message and exit -l, --list            list the config files that are about to be generated -d DIRNAME, --dirname DIRNAME
+                            target directory name
-    --overwrite OVERWRITE [OVERWRITE ...]
-                            overwrite existing config files, allowed values are: all, .flake8, .gitignore, README.md, makefile, mypy.ini, pyproject.toml,
+    -o OVERWRITE [OVERWRITE ...], --overwrite OVERWRITE [OVERWRITE ...] overwrite existing config files, allowed values are: all, .flake8, .gitignore, README.md, makefile, mypy.ini, pyproject.toml,
                             requirements-dev.in, requirements-dev.txt, requirements.in,
                             requirements.txt
+    -v, --version         display the version number

     ```

 * Initialize a project with the following command: